yiisoft/view/docs/use-in-web-environment.md

 ## Registering meta tags

-Web pages usually need to generate various meta tags needed by different parties.
-Like page title, meta tags appear in the `<head>` section.
-In order to specify which meta tags to generate in the views, two methods are provided:
+Web pages usually need to generate various meta tags.
+Similar to page title, meta tags appear in the `<head>` section.
+In order to specify which meta tags to add, two methods are provided:

 ```php
 // Creates a meta tag from an array of attributes: